 Increased oil and gas exploration and production in the Uinta Basin has contributed to the increase in the precursor gases that lead to the formation of ozone.
-In addition, the Environmental Protection Agency (EPA) plans to tighten ozone standards by the end of 2015, making it more likely that the Basin will be designated as a nonattainment area for ozone.
+In addition, the Environmental Protection Agency (EPA) plans to tighten ozone standards (18 MB) by the end of 2015, making it more likely that the Basin will be designated as a nonattainment area for ozone.
 Areas designated as nonattainment are required to submit a State Implementation Plan (SIP) that demonstrates emissions reductions to bring the area into compliance with the NAAQS.

 Ozone pollution in the Basin is being addressed through a wide range of regulatory and voluntary emission reduction strategies.